BcnBitcoinOnly/ordisrespector-binaries/Guix-Guide.md

 The exact targets supported vary for each release, you can find the specific list for 24.0.1 [in this link].

 If you skipped the MacOS section it is important to define the `HOSTS` variable without any Apple targets, otherwise Guix won't start.
-In this example we'll tell Guix to only build binaries for Linux x86_64, Linux ARM64 (e.g. for a Raspberry Pi 4).
+In this example we'll tell Guix to only build binaries for Linux x86_64 and Linux ARM64 (e.g. for a Raspberry Pi 4).
 This will also make the build run faster than if it had to build all 9 targets.

 ```sh